 Before quitting (or in this case dropping out of an offer process prematurely), look at your alternatives.
 Do you have another offer, and might it come with a similar issue?
 If you don’t have another offer, are you willing to take on the uncertainty of a job search right now?
 Keep in mind that some job markets are kinder than others – there is ample evidence that today’s job market is challenging.

-4 – Can you afford to quit?
+4 – Can you afford to quit your job?

 You may be willing to risk a period of unemployment to continue your job search, but can you afford to go without working?
 I teach a negotiation class at my alma mater, and when I ask the students about life (and affording it) post-graduation (e.g., where they’ll live, how they’ll cover student loan payments), invariably I root out at least one (and typically more) student who hasn’t run the numbers on how they’ll cover the day-to-day.
 Usually they assume parental support will continue or savings will cover.

 Maybe they’re right.
 However, you want to run your numbers on how you’ll support yourself, and take into account any upcoming changes that can dramatically impact your situation.
 Graduating students would need to account for the move from dormitory living to the open market or from their parents’ support to supporting themselves.
 I have coached experienced professionals who are also looking at significant life changes (e.g., children entering college, elderly parents needing care).
 The uncertainty about the Affordable Care Act should also factor into your calculations since a job might become the only reliable way to obtain health insurance.
-Finally, since it’s by far easier to land a job when you already have one, you want to think twice about quitting in this soft job market, when it will already be more challenging to find a new job.
+Finally, since it’s by far easier to land a job when you already have one, you want to think twice about wanting to quit in this soft job market, when it will already be more challenging to find a new job.

 I supported myself in college largely through temp work assignments, so I feel for the temp with the unsupportive manager.
 One of the benefits of a temp-to-perm assignment is that you can experience the company firsthand before deciding whether to work there.
 If your temp experience isn’t positive, you can’t assume that converting to full-time at the same place will be much of an improvement.